 Electricity, Telephone and Internet Access

-The water is safe to drink at the larger chain hotels, but it is recommended to drink bottled water while in the Philippines.
+The water is safe to drink at the larger chain hotel and in major cities, which offer purified water, but it is recommended to drink bottled water while in the Philippines.

 Language & Currency

 The Philippines is the 3rd largest English speaking country in the world.
 Tagalog (Filipino) is spoken by nearly 1/3 of the population as a first language and as a second language by the other 2/3 of the population.
 Filipino is the official language of education, but English is also an official language.
 The local currency is the Philippine Peso (PHP) but U.S. dollars are accepted in most places.
 Check the currency rate here.

 The Philippines observe Philippines Time or PHT which is 8 hours ahead of Greenwich Mean Time (+8 GMT).
 The Philippines does not observe daylight savings time.